15 Unwritten “Rules” of Dining Out in France

 As a tourist, I totally understand the temptation to eat quickly and move on to the next sight.
 And it’s not like the French restaurant police are going to come yell at you if you wrap up your meal more quickly than your French neighbors.

 But I do try to be intentional about slowing down at mealtimes.
-Even if I don’t stretch lunch into two hours, I’ll linger a little longer, soak up the atmosphere, and just be for a bit.
+Even if I don’t always stretch lunch into two hours, I’ll linger a little longer, soak up the atmosphere, and just be for a bit.
 It’s a small mindset shift, but it really changes the experience.

-7. Tax and Tip Are Included in the Menu Price
+9. Tax and Tip Are Included in the Menu Price

 While France has a reputation for being expensive, if you’re visiting from the US, the fact that tax and service are built into the price means that eating out can actually feel surprisingly reasonable.
 I love that the price on the menu is the total price you’ll pay.